 - Drag #4: Is my company willing and capable of executing my idea?

-I discussed the first two drags in my previous post wherein I gave some examples of processes that could remove these roadblocks.
-I would discuss the latter two drags now.
+I had explained the first two drags in my previous post.
+I also gave some examples of processes that could remove these roadblocks.

 Drag #3: What happened last time when I gave an idea?

-If the employee is able to overcome the first two drags, it is not enough for him to share the idea.
-He thinks about the idea that he shared last time – Did relevant people take decision on the idea?
+If we overcome the first two drags, employees will be happy to share their ideas.
+Soon, they will start thinking and evaluating how their past ideas were processed – Did relevant people take decision on the ideas?
+Was the idea rejected because it was difficult to implement?
 Was the decision communicated to him?
-If the idea was selected, was he given a chance to be part of the implementation team?
-Is he updated on the status of idea?
-And lastly if the idea was rejected but considered good by his friends and colleagues, was he given the reasons for rejection?
+If the idea was selected, were they given a chance to be part of the implementation team?
+Are they periodically informed about the status of implementation?
+And lastly if the idea was rejected was the reason for rejection shared?
+If these are not taken care of, the drag comes into effect!

 Drag #4: Is my company willing and capable of executing my idea?

-This interesting drag is founded on the perception that employee has about the rigor of implementing ideas in his company.
+This drag is a result of the perception of employees about the seriousness of their company in implementing innovative ideas.
 All employees want their ideas to see the light of the day.
-Employees are happy if their idea gets evaluated and selected (Drag #3) but they feel very dejected if their ideas do not get implemented without a valid reason.
-They don’t mind if the idea is shelved after the requisite effort has been put in.
-Based on their observations and experience about the rigor of implementation, employees create their own perception.
-If the perception is negative, which means organisation doesn’t put requisite efforts in implementing ideas, it becomes a drag.
+They feel dejected if their ideas do not get implemented without a valid reason.
+They don’t mind if the idea is shelved after putting in the requisite effort.
+Their perception is formed through their own observations, experiences and stories about the rigor in implementing innovative ideas.

-If such a negative perception gets built, the basic human nature of measuring others while having conversation comes into the play.
-In simple words, if a person is a world class badminton player, he won’t give any tips about the back-hand smash to a novice player because he would consider it to be a waste of time for him.
-In any conversation between two people the person with more knowledge or ideas downgrades himself to the level of the other person to engage in a conversation (unless the person is busy bragging!) .
-The same is true with sharing ideas.
-If the ideator feels that the idea will not get implemented either because the organisation is not ready to take risks or is not capable or is weak in execution he/she will think twice before sharing.
+Under the influence of this drag (negative perception), employees apply a filter before sharing their ideas.
+They share only those ideas that they feel will get implemented with the existing rigor.
+In simpler words, if a person is a world class badminton player, he won’t give any advance-level tips to a novice player because it would be a waste of time.
+In any conversation between two people, the person with more knowledge or ideas lowers himself to the level of the other person to have an engaging conversation.
+The same is true with ideas.
+If the ideator feels that the idea will not get implemented either because the organization is not ready to take risks or is not capable or is weak in execution, he/she will think twice before sharing.

 = (Idea shared) / (idea occurred) X (Ideas Selected) / (Ideas shared) X (Ideas implemented) / (Ideas selected)